organisciak/dissertation/document/1_intro.md

 Looking at interfaces that give users training, performance feedback, or timer-driven nudges, it asks:
 <!--These design manipulations are looked at again over a subjective context in Chapter 6.-->

- * __RQ 2.1__: Which approaches to collection interface design are worth pursuing as alternatives to the basic designs commonly employed in paid crowdsourcing?
+ * __RQ 2.1__: Which approaches to collection interface design are worth pursuing as alternatives to the basic designs commonly employed in crowdsourcing?

  * __RQ 2.2__: Is there a significant difference in the quality, reliability, and consistency of crowd contributions for the same task collected through different collection interfaces?